edap/screenefect/README.md

 # screenefect

+Post process effect for the nannou examples.

+## Usage

-clone it in your nannou workspace
+- clone it in your nannou workspace

+- change the shader file to apply the desidered effect